Swopper050/C17-traffic-flow-optimization/README.md

 # Installation
-We recommend Docker for macOS because Cityflow use C based environment which is not working on Mac.
+We recommend Docker because It works with all operating system Cityflow use C++ dependencies which not worked on Mac.
 Linux based OS could use both installations.
 ## 1. Docker

 ### Docker Installation